nidayand/RF24SN_Arduino_Client/README.md

 RF24SN Arduino Client Library
 =============================

+NOTE: This is a fork!
+Testing is ongoing..
+The following has been changed:
+- Added 1 param to be able to set the data rate.
+RF24_1MBPS / RF24_2MBPS / RF24_250KBPS

 Implements the client side of [RF24SN](https://github.com/VaclavSynacek/RF24SN).
 For full description of protocol, client server setup or alternative implementations, see [RF24SN](https://github.com/VaclavSynacek/RF24SN)